 Make us laugh!
 Kids love to laugh (heck, so do adults).
 But this age group in particular really connects to humor.
 The Diary of a Wimpy Kid Books are perfect examples, where every single page has readers laughing out loud.
 Age appropriate humor may be hard for us as adults to grasp, so be sure to run your jokes by your kid audience.
 Think over-the-top wackiness, slapstick silliness, and obvious irony while you’re developing your laugh sequence.

 You’re not going to find any hot and heavy romance in any Middle Grade novels.
 Instead, you’ll see buddy relationships rather than romantic ones.
-If there is a budding romance, it will almost certainly be innocent and not a main driving theme of the book.
+If there is a budding romance, it will almost certainly be innocent.
 No one is going to kiss or go on awkward dates, and if they do, it will not be dwelled upon.

 Good vs Evil

 Readers of this age group are not too keen on ambiguity.
 You don’t need to have flat characters, but clear lines can be drawn between doing the right thing and doing what’s wrong.
 Plot lines that explore good and evil work well, as do good guys vs bad guys.
 Think of the Series of Unfortunate Events where the Baudelaire children are certainly the good guys, harassed time and again by the evil Count Olaf.

 You may find some violence in some Middle Grade books, but these aren’t The Hunger Games.
 (Low key) violence may happen, but don’t dwell on it.
 You’ll be more likely to come across violence in upper Middle Grade, adventure, or fantasy books, and again, it won’t be the driving force of your plot.